scriptbuzz/mlflow-local/README.md

         "Unable to download training & test CSV, check your internet connection.
 Error: %s", e )

-# Split the data into training and test sets.
-(0.75, 0.25) split.
+# Split the data into training and test sets using (0.75, 0.25) split.
 train, test = train_test_split(data)

 # The predicted column is "quality" which is a scalar from [3, 9]

 train_x = train.drop(["quality"], axis=1)
 test_x = test.drop(["quality"], axis=1)
 train_y = train[["quality"]]